 If your baby's skin is yellow, and the white parts of their eyes are yellow, then your baby is jaundiced.
 In most newborn babies jaundice is normal and natural.

 A blood test gives more information about the level of jaundice.

 - if the jaundice appears before 24 hours of age

-if the jaundice lasts more than two weeks
+- if the jaundice lasts more than 2 weeks

 What treatments are available?

 If your baby has normal (physiological) jaundice, no special treatment is needed.